 You can specify the touchpoints to create a multi-dimensional fallout sequence.
 Commonly, a touchpoint is a page on your site.
 However, touchpoints are not limited to pages.
 For example, you can add events, such as units, as well as unique persons and return visits.
 You can also add dimensions, such as a category, browser type, or internal search term.

-You can even add segments within a touchpoint.
-For example, you might want to compare segments, such as iOS and Android users.
-Drag the desired segments to the top of the fallout and information about those segments is added to the fallout report.
-If you want to show only those segments, can you remove the All Visits baseline.
+You can even add filters within a touchpoint.
+For example, you might want to compare filters, such as iOS and Android users.
+Drag the desired filters to the top of the fallout and information about those filters is added to the fallout report.
+If you want to show only those filters, can you remove the All Visits baseline.